wiseman-timelord/ImpExpPsd1/README.md

 - Keep things fast, no security or error handling, the data will be trusted to be, correct from the export and safe (non-executable) from the relating program.
 - we want them to utilize exactly the same, syntax and usage, for import, and a fitting theme of, syntax and usage, for the export, compared to the built-in powershell import.
 - after the scripts have been, tested and improved, though use in my programs (starting with [BethScale](https://github.com/wiseman-timelord/DdsBethScale-PsWhile)), then functions will be converted to c# cmdlets, and additionally put on [PowerShellGallery](https://www.powershellgallery.com/packages/).
 - While working on the Powershell based AI LLM thing, consider including pipeline support for multi-window interface, and test.
+It would also change the usage & syntax.

 ## DESCRIPTION
 Powershell and PowerShellCore do not have an Export-PowerShellDataFile cmdlet, therein, every time the given user attemts to use a Psd1 with a script created in GPT4, then it will cause a series of different errors in development to happen, that are frustrating interactions if you intend to use Psd1, hence, I wanted to solve that issue, and not only that, but produce upgrades in the process.
 ImpExpPsd1-Cl will fix the issue of incorrectly reading/writing to PSD1's with perfected, import and export, functions and cmdlets, that are, robust and efficient, hence, "Import Export Psd1", functions (cmdlets later too) was created for exactly this purpose.